MaximeAubanel/mining-rig-control/README.md

 ## Step III - Port configuration

 In order to connect to our server by SSH (which use natively the port 22) we need to tell someone that if it request access to the port 22 he will be directly redirected to the server.
-To do so we need to do a port forwarding and forward the port 22 of our box to our server.
+To do so we need to port forward the port 22 of our box to our server's port 22.
 Like this, if someone try to access to the port 22 of our box, he will be redirect to the server on the port 22.

 I won't explain you here how to port forward.
 There is plenty of tutorial out there.
 Just write on google : $(theNameOfYourRouter) + "port forward tutorial".

 ## Step III - Connect to it

 So now, we should have:
-- a dynamic DNS which redirecting to our router
+- a dynamic DNS which redirecting to our router (and on the server on the port 22)
 - a local static IP address for our server and each mining rigs
 - our router's port 22 forwarded to our server's port 22